TylerWest99/gvsu_assessment/readme.txt

 On Windows run the setupScript once, then you are all set

-On Mac make you should be able to run the scripts once the folder is downloaded but you may need to give them permission to run chmod or system preferences
+On Mac make you must first chmod 777 in the terminal on permissions.sh and then run that script then just run either yesCampus.command or noCampus.command depending non if you are going into campus that day or not

 if on either platform you want to skip the input of a GV username and password open both of the .js files in notepad, these files are saved in the folder for your operating system and on the lines starting with GV username and GV password put your username and password